sriram-2502/Deep_Koopman_AutoEncoder/README.md

 # Deep Koopman AutoEncoder
 DNN based Koopman autoencoder model [Project report](https://github.com/sriram-2502/Deep_Koopman_AutoEncoder/blob/main/AuE8930_Koopman_Autoencoder_Project%20(1).pdf)

-Future work will extend this architecture to approximate the principle eigenfunction coordinate transformation as the encoder network.

-Knowledge of the local linear eigenvalues can be exploited and impose a soft constraint on the learned basis function.
-Its easy to see how this framework makes it possible to impose combinations of constraints through the loss function.

-The tanh activation function is an example of an analytical function which satisfies the necessary gradient constraints at the origin.

 ![alt text](./images/NetworkArch.png)

 # Setup
 Theses setups were ran in anaconda with VS code with jupyter notebook.
 Note, this should also be able to run in a typical jupyter notebook or google colab environment but has not been verified.